tgeisse/UserDefaultsObservation/README.md

 - `onAccountChange` - define the value to use when a `NSUbiquitousKeyValueStoreAccountChange` external notification is received

 > [!TIP]
-> Omitting the `userDefaultKey` parameter will use the value of the `key` paramter for UserDefaults.
+> Omitting the `userDefaultKey` parameter will use the value of the `key` parameter for UserDefaults.

 ### Options for Values on External Notifications